democratech/laprimaire.org-web/CONTRIBUTING.md

 * Fork this repo using the button at the top.
 * Clone your forked repo locally.

-``$ git clone git@github.com:yourname/webogram.git``
+``$ git clone git@github.com:yourname/laprimaire.org-web.git``

-* Don't modify or work on the master branch, we'll use it to always be in sync with webogram upstream.
+* Don't modify or work on the master branch, we'll use it to always be in sync with laprimaire.org-web upstream.

 ```
-$ git remote add upstream git@github.com:zhukov/webogram.git
+$ git remote add upstream git@github.com:democratech/laprimaire.org-web.git
 $ git fetch upstream
 ```